JBroome1/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
-A simple and easy to use Dashboard using Microsoft Excel I created this Excel Worksheet to demonstrate proficiency in pivot tables and dashboards.
+I created this simple and easy to use dashboard in Microsoft Excel to demonstrate proficiency in pivot tables and dashboards.
 Thanks for checking it out!